hadijaveed/docker-compose-anywhere/writeup.md

 Docker Compose Anywhere is a template for hassle-free application hosting on a single, powerful server or VM.

 ## Motivation
 Infrastructure don't have to be this hard e.g, K8s, cloud lingo, etc. Most applications can run reliably on a single server/VM, given how powerful they are these days.
 Your focus should be building product, not managing infrastructure.

-Docker compose is great for local development, but running docker compose in production is challenging, because of the downtime you have to experience during the deployment.
-This template addresses zero downtime deployment, along with CI/CD setup to deploy on your server all through github actions
+Docker compose is great for local development, but running docker compose in production is challenging due to downtime, this template addresses zero downtime deployment and setup all through github actions

 ## 🛠️ What this template offers?
 - One-click Linux server setup with GitHub Actions